Here’s a question I received about a game played with a pepper nut cookie called pfeffernüsse, pfeffenusse or pebernodder…

 UPDATE: Come visit my later entry where I post the Recipe for Pfeffernüsse, Pfeffernuesse, or if you prefer, Pebernodder, Plus the Rules to the “Mus” Mouse Game That’s Played with these Cookies!

 This article was posted on Friday, May 12th, 2006 at 6:08 pm and is filed under Countries & Cultures, Danish, Denmark, Desserts, Games Around the World, German, Germany, Languages, Questions, Recipes of the World, Sweden, Swedish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Question about a Game Called “Pfeffenusse” or “Pebernodder””